 - download all programs at once

-- all programs in oneplace
+- download all programs for new computer

-- download programs at once
+- download all programs at once new computer

 - How to Change and Use Timezone (Tzutil) in Windows 7

 - Enhance the Security of your Login Password in Windows 7

 - How to Activate Hardware Acceleration and WebGL in Opera 12

 - Fix “This PC Doesn’t Meet System Requirements.
 If You Want to Install Windows 8, You May Have to Upgrade…” Error